wilfredbayudan/wanderlist-server/README.md

 * **GET** `/bucketlists/:id/auth`

-When making a GET request to this endpoint, the headers of the request must contain a `PIN` key.
-The `PIN` key in the header will be compared with the PIN stored in the database and return a boolean.
+When making a GET request to this endpoint, the headers of the request must contain a `PIN`.
+The `PIN` included in the headers will be compared with the PIN stored in the database and return a boolean.

-Sample request using JavaScript fetch():
+Sample request using JavaScript `fetch()`:
 ```
 fetch(`http://localhost:9292/bucketlists/1/auth`, {
         headers: {